brandonysli/coding-challenge/README.md

 ## Assumptions

--   Each order consists of at most one drink ordered by every person (number of drinks incremented by one each time)
+-   Each order consists of at most one drink ordered by every person
+-   Number of drinks incremented by one each time for everyone for each order
 -   Coffee prices don't go over $1000

 ## Logic